How do I know I have a debt problem?

 You frequently spend more than you earn in a month

 If you are spending more than you earn frequently and you are borrowing to make up the shortfall, you have a problem.
 Your spending and debts will soon become unsustainable as the repayments and interest mount.
 The rising interest repayments will only lead you to spend more beyond your means and to make your situation spiral out of control.
+Draw up a budget so you can live within your means and pay down your debt.

 You do not know how much you owe

 If you don’t know or care how much you owe, you can’t be in control of your debt.
-When you take out debt you should be acutely aware of how much you owe, how you will repay it, how long it will take and how much interest you will repay in total.
+When you take out debt you should be very aware of how much you owe, how you will repay it, how long it will take and how much interest you will repay in total.

 You are borrowing to repay your debts

-You are over-indebted if you are unable to meet your repayments given what you earn, your future earnings and your obligations.
+If your debt repayments leave you with too little to live on after cutting out the luxuries, it is probably because you are over-indebted.
+You are over-indebted if you are unable to meet your repayments given what you earn, your future earnings and your obligations, including your living costs.

 You are delaying payments for necessities

-If you are not keeping up on payments for necessary expenses such as school fees or insurance, you probably also have a debt problem.
+If you are not keeping up on payments for necessary expenses, such as school fees or insurance, you probably also have a debt problem.

 You are hiding your spending